writetome51/abstract-app-paginator/README.md

                 // batchNumber is 2, getData() returns items 51 thru 100).

             itemsPerBatch,
-                // When getData() is called, this number will be the cacheItemLimit
-                // (see properties below).

             isLastBatch: boolean
                 // If isLastBatch is true, it only returns the remaining items in the